Glass harmonica: Forerunners

 Because its sounding portion is made of glass, the glass harmonica is a type of crystallophone.
 The phenomenon of rubbing a wet finger around the rim of a wine goblet to produce tones is documented back to Renaissance times; Galileo considered the phenomenon (in his Two New Sciences), as did Athanasius Kircher.

 The Irish musician Richard Pockrich is typically credited as the first to play an instrument composed of glass vessels (glass harp) by rubbing his fingers around the rims.
 Beginning in the 1740s, he performed in London on a set of upright goblets filled with varying amounts of water.
 His career was cut short by a fire in his room, which killed him and destroyed his apparatus.

 Edward Delaval, a friend of Benjamin Franklin and a fellow of the Royal Society, extended the experiments of Pockrich, contriving a set of glasses better tuned and easier to play.
 During the same decade, Christoph Willibald Gluck also attracted attention playing a similar instrument in England.
+In April 1760, the poet Thomas Gray wrote to James Brown, Master of Pembroke College, Cambridge, of a performance by Delaval that: "No instrument I know has so celestial a tone.
+It was like a cherubim in a box."

 Franklin's armonica

 Benjamin Franklin invented a radically new arrangement of the glasses in 1761 after seeing water-filled wine glasses played by Edward Delaval at Cambridge in England in May 1761.
 Franklin worked with London glassblower Charles James to build one, and it had its world premiere in early 1762, played by Marianne Davies.

-Writing to his friend Giambatista Beccaria in Turin, Italy, Franklin wrote from London in 1762 about his musical instrument:
+In a letter addressed to his friend Giambattista Beccaria, an Italian priest, physicist and mathematician in Turin, Franklin wrote from London in 1762 about his musical instrument:

 "The advantages of this instrument are, that its tones are incomparably sweet beyond those of any other; that they may be swelled and softened at pleasure by stronger or weaker pressures of the finger, and continued to any length; and that the instrument, being well tuned, never again wants tuning.
 In honour of your musical language, I have borrowed from it the name of this instrument, calling it the Armonica."

 In Franklin's treadle-operated version, 37 bowls were mounted horizontally on an iron spindle.
 The whole spindle turned by means of a foot pedal.
 The sound was produced by touching the rims of the bowls with water-moistened fingers.
 Rims were painted different colors according to the pitch of the note: A (dark blue), B (purple), C (red), D (orange), E (yellow), F (green), G (blue), and accidentals were marked in white.
 With the Franklin design, it is possible to play ten glasses simultaneously if desired, a technique that is very difficult if not impossible to execute using upright goblets.
 Franklin also advocated the use of a small amount of powdered chalk on the fingers, which under some acidic water conditions helped produce a clear tone.